After completing this chapter, students should be able to:

 For the context of CBA, the choice of which price to use as the shadow price depends on the type of information asymmetry and whether the buyer or the seller is the uninformed party, and the type of asymmetric information.

 For experience goods (e.g., movies, haircuts), information regarding the quality cannot be ascertained before consumption due to subjectivity and the intangible nature of the goods.
 However, there can often be information shared and searched for after the fact.
 For example, word of mouth or reviews posted on the internet can be utilised by individuals to reduce the deadweight loss associated with this form of information asymmetry.
 Lastly, credence goods (e.g., education, healthcare, and other professional services) are intangible and consumers cannot fully observe the outcome relating to the good, even after purchase.
-This is the more problematic format of asymmetric information.
+This is the more problematic format of asymmetric information, and the determination of the appropriate shadow price is more complex.

 Information Asymmetry and Shadow Prices

 Depending on the type of asymmetric information will determine the shadow price used.
 Often the opportunity cost of search time to reduce information asymmetry and the reduced price from being informed on the transaction gives a net benefit to the consumer of the good that can be calculated (see for example this paper by Scott, Scott and Auld from 2005 on the benefits of internet searches).
 Given the complexity of asymmetric information, it is often suggested that government intervention is the preferred method for resolving the distorted market.
-Ideally, government intervention should occur to resolve the information asymmetry.
+If a government can intervene, regulate, or provide information for less than the deadweight loss, then net benefits would be positive.
 If there is an intervention to resolve the incomplete information provided to one party, the price should be equal to the equilibrium price when the demand for the output (or supply curve for input) is represented by (for example, this would be at price in Figure 8.6).
 In CBA, if the government intervenes and provides the uninformed party with the required information it can reduce the deadweight loss.
-For example, in a second hand car market the government can require roadworthy certificates which would reduce information asymmetries and therefore decrease the loss to society.
+For example, in a second-hand car market the government can require roadworthy certificates which would reduce information asymmetries and therefore decrease the loss to society.
 Therefore, if the cost of intervention is less than the benefit from the reduced deadweight loss, the project or policy should be undertaken.

 Case Study: Volkswagen Emissions Scandal (Diesel-Gate)